microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamwork.md

       - `[Protocol <String>]`: workforceIntegrationEncryptionProtocol
       - `[Secret <String>]`: Encryption shared secret.
     - `[IsActive <Boolean?>]`: Indicates whether this workforce integration is currently active and available.
-    - `[SupportedEntities <String>]`: workforceIntegrationSupportedEntities
+    - `[SupportedEntities <String>]`:
     - `[Url <String>]`: Workforce Integration URL for callbacks from the Shifts service.

-WORKFORCEINTEGRATIONS <IMicrosoftGraphWorkforceIntegration[]>: .
+WORKFORCEINTEGRATIONS <IMicrosoftGraphWorkforceIntegration1[]>: .
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity